-Working with N.D Brown on a site clearance operation will ensure you meet the highest industry standards.
+Working with N.D Brown on a site clearance operation will ensure you meet the highest industry standards of safety and productivity

-We will give you an efficient and timely establishment of the site, the provision of facilities for contractors, visitors, and clients plus safeguarding of members of the public and the surrounding environment.
+We will give you an efficient and timely establishment of the site, and the provision of facilities for contractors, visitors, and clients.
+We will also help you to safeguard members of the public and the surrounding environment.

-Any materials which can be categorised as hazardous to the general public, such as a chemical or gas needs to be kept secure and clearly marked for storage.
-Where applicable these storage areas needed to have adequate security measures in place to deter theft or interference.
+Any hazardous materials, such as caustic or carcinogenic chemicals or gas, need to be kept secure and clearly marked for storage or disposal.
+These storage areas must have adequate security measures in place to deter theft or interference.

 Completing Site Clearance

-Once your site clearance is complete, the site manager will inform the landowner that the service will be terminated.
+Once your site clearance is complete, the site manager will inform the landowner.
 Temporary fences, office buildings, and hygiene areas will be disassembled.
-All warning, hazard, and safety notices will be taken down and any alterations to the environment because of the construction will be reinstated.
+All warning, hazard, and safety notices will be taken down and any alterations to the environment which have been the construction will be reinstated.